 Understand Where You Are

 You need to start with where you are.
 I'd acknowledge everything that you have (and be grateful for it too – even if it isn't your dream yet).
 I wrote down everything I currently have and when I started that, you know what happened?
-I realized I had way more abundance and joy in my life than I thought.
+My realization was I had way more abundance and joy in my life than I thought.

 I started to see things differently and that actually helped to shift my mindset….
 Who knew? 😉